borntofrappe/game-development/Games/Mazes/README.md

 ### Aldous-Broder Algorithm

-- pick a cell in the grid
+- visit a cell at random

 - choose a neighbor at random

-- if not visited, link to it by removing the connecting border
+  - if not visited, visit and remove the connecting border

   - if visited, do nothing

-- move to the selected cell and repeat from step 2, selecting a new neighbor
+- move to the neighboring cell and repeat from step 2

 - repeat until every cell has been visited

-This algorithm allows to remove any bias, at the price of slower runtime.
+The algorithm allows to remove any bias, at the price of slower runtime.
+This is because the random walk might take few interations to actually visit every cell in the grid.

 ### Wilson Algorithm

 Instead of a purely random walk, such as the one described in the previous algorithm, Wilson's approach leverages a loop-erased random walk.
 It has the same benefit of Aldous Broder, in being unbiased, but is suffers from a similar drawback, being slow (technically slow to start, as will be explained briefly).

-You can break down the algorithm's logic in two phases:
+You can break down the algorithm's logic as follows:

-- immediately, pick a cell at random and mark it as visited
+- pick a cell at random and visit it

-- recursively, proceed to create connection with a random walk:

 - pick an unvisited cell, and take note of its position

 - pick a neighbor at random.
 Note its position while moving to the cell

 - continue picking neighboring cells until you reach a visited cell

-  - when you reach a visited cell, remove the gates of the noted cells in the manner described by the path
+- when you reach a visited cell, remove the gates of the noted cells in the manner described by the random walk

 - if the noted cells create a loop, erase said loop

 - repeat the random walk until every cell has been visited

 As you progress and find visited cells, it becomes easier and easier to find a path, meaning the algorithm is slow to start, and increases in speed once there are a few visited cells.